 What happens in the depths of oceans has a profound effect on our environment and climate.
-A global effort is underway to improve understanding of these depths essential to developing what is called maritime spatial planning (MSP).
-This is a process of involving multiple users of the ocean, across borders and sectors, to make informed and coordinated decisions on managing marine resources in an efficient, safe and sustainable way.
+A global effort is under way to improve understanding of these depths essential for developing what is called ‘maritime spatial planning’ (MSP).
+This process involves multiple users of the ocean, across borders and sectors, to make informed and coordinated decisions on managing marine resources in an efficient, safe and sustainable way.

 The EU-funded project ATLAS applies a new approach to an international effort to develop an adaptive Atlantic MSP that will span the deep waters of the EU, US and Canada as well as international waters.
-ATLAS will also bring together a wide variety of marine science datasets, which coupled with the ocean-scale MSP, can transform our ability to sustainably manage the oceans resources.
-And all the research will take place in the wide context of better understanding climate change.
+It will also bring together a wide variety of marine science datasets which, coupled with the ocean-scale MSP, can transform our ability to sustainably manage the ocean’s resources.
+All the research will take place in the wide context of better understanding climate change.

 Research activities will focus on waters 200-2000 metres deep, where the greatest gaps in our understanding lie and certain animal and plant populations and ecosystems are known to be under pressure.

-ATLAS will exploit the vast purpose-built international sensor arrays already in place in the ocean and use these as a foundation to understand how climate and ocean variability interact with human pressures to shape the living resources they provide.
+The strategy also encompasses various components crucial to the ‘blue’ economy.
+These include marine knowledge, both in terms of accessing existing data and creating new insights, and maritime spatial planning to permit efficient and sustainable management of activities at sea.
+ATLAS will exploit the vast purpose-built international sensor arrays already in the ocean and use them to understand how climate and ocean variability interact with human pressures to shape the living resources they provide.

-The existing OSNAP Subpolar North Atlantic array moorings in the Atlantics Rockall Trough which lies to the northwest of Scotland and Ireland will be augmented with oxygen, acidity and carbon dioxide sensors, and a water sampler for nitrate, silicate and phosphate.
-For the first time this will provide regular information on both ocean circulation and biogeochemical fluctuation.
+The existing OSNAP Subpolar North Atlantic array moorings in the Atlantic’s Rockall Trough to the north-west of Scotland and Ireland will be augmented with oxygen, acidity and carbon dioxide sensors, and a water sampler for nitrate, silicate and phosphate.
+For the first time, this will provide regular information on both ocean circulation and bio-geochemical fluctuation.

 During the project, marine scientists will investigate interconnections between ocean circulation, surface production, and the biological richness of Atlantic ecosystems.
-Some 25 deep-sea cruises are planned with more in development.
+Some 25 deep-sea cruises are planned with more being developed.

-These cruises will study a network of 12 case study areas that span the Atlantic Ocean.
+These cruises will study 12 case-study areas that span the Atlantic Ocean.
 Ecosystems to be studied include sponge, cold-water coral, seamount and mid-ocean ridge systems.

-For example, an ATLAS cruise named MEDWAVES led by Covadonga Orejas of Spains Instituto Español de Oceanografía, a project partner, took place in autumn 2016.
+For example, an ATLAS ‘cruise’ named MEDWAVES led by Covadonga Orejas of Spain’s Instituto Español de Oceanografía, a project partner, took place in autumn 2016.
 The expedition followed outflow water from the western end of the Mediterranean to the Azores.
-During the cruise, several important new discoveries were noted, including a spectacular range of coral gardens and glass sponges sitting in North Atlantic Deep Water and a lost coral reef.
+During the cruise, several important new discoveries were made, including spectacular coral gardens and glass sponges sitting in North Atlantic Deep Water and a ‘lost’ coral reef.

-The outputs and outcomes of the ATLAS project will have a direct impact on protecting the marine environment by filling important gaps in our knowledge and enabling effective planning for, and regulation of, activities including deep-water hydrocarbon drilling and deep-sea mining.
+The outputs and outcomes of ATLAS will have a direct impact on protecting the marine environment by filling important knowledge gaps and enabling effective planning for, and regulation of, activities including deep-water hydrocarbon drilling and deep-sea mining.